 Biological Activity for JNJ 55511118

 JNJ 55511118 is a high affinity and selective negative modulator of AMPA receptors containing TARP-γ8 (Ki = 26 nM).
 Exhibits <50% binding against a panel of 52 receptors, ion channels and transporters (except 5HT2B and melatonin receptors 78% and 57%, respectively).
 Also displays minimal activity against other TARP-less AMPARs and AMPARs coexpressed with other TARPs or CNIH2.
+It reduces alcohol self-administration in a mouse models of chronic drinking.
 Orally bioavailable and brain penetrant.
 Anticonvulsant.